 If third parties do not have proper business resiliency arrangements, they can significantly impact organizational business resilience.
 It's also important to understand the growing dependence on third parties to achieve business objectives.
 Organizations now demand uninterrupted services within agreed service level agreements from their third parties.
 These services must incorporate robust data security privacy and business resiliency practices.

 A daunting question for many organizations is how to design and operate an organizational business resiliency program amidst the risks introduced by third-party relationships.
-Events such as natural disasters or incidents at a third party can introduce unexpected disruptions to an organization's business activities and objectives.
+Events such as natural disasters or cybersecurity incidents at a third party can introduce unexpected disruptions to an organization's business activities and objectives.

 Integrating business resiliency and TPRM